A community consultation by the Broomhill Forum in 2003 showed that what people like

 Victorian character, its friendliness and village

 feel, and its green-ness.
-By some margin, traffic
+By some margin, noise, traffic

-and parking headed the list of dislikes.
-Next came
+and parking head the list of dislikes.
+Next comes

 litter, fly-posting and graffiti, overdevelopment